chloejung/earthquake-site/README.md

 BCIT New Media

 Student: Chloe Jung

 ID: A01159576

-A single page site containing information about BC's earthquake, and information to be prepared for a megaquake.
+A single page site containing information about BC's earthquake risk, including information to be prepared for a megaquake.